ml58158/SCCM-Client-Dynamic-Provisioning/README.md

 12. The Machine Auto-Logs into the Domain Joined Service Account.

-13. The System waits for 1:30 mins for SCCM to Configure.
+13. The System waits for 1:30 mins for SCCM to Configure and sync with Site Server.

 14. The System then reboots and Auto-Logins back into Domain Service Account.

-15. The Scheduled Task Runs and Google Chrome is automatically opened to the Web Server.
+15. The Scheduled Task Runs and Google Chrome is automatically opened to the Web Server address.

+16. The local machine name is passed to the site server.

-16. The Machine is then added to the Provisioning SCCM Collection.
+17. The Machine is then added to the Provisioning SCCM Collection via the Add local machine to collection Powershell code.

+18. The machine retrives the SCCM policy then starts downloading the task sequence.

-17. The Enterprise Software and Configure Task Sequence starts to finish the machine setup, install software and complete the configuration.
+19. The Enterprise Software and Configure Task Sequence completes to finish the machine setup, install required software and complete the configuration.

-18. Finally, an Anti-Virus WQL Query is checked against the collection and if the Task Sequence is successful AND the Anti-Virus software is installed, the machine name is automatically cleansed from the collection.
+20. Finally, an Anti-Virus WQL Query is checked against the collection and if the Task Sequence is successful AND the Anti-Virus software is installed, the machine name is automatically cleansed from the collection.
 (This prevents the TS from being re-ran on the machine.)

 ### Part A: File Compression ###